2024 BottomLine

 Nanny share arrangements will require each family using the nanny to report and file for each individual family’s wages paid.
 In addition, families that utilize a tutor for distance learning will not meet the definition of household work even though services may have been performed in an individual’s home.
 See IRS Publication 926 for more examples and definitions regarding workers who are not your employees.

-For 2023, if you paid cash wages of $2,600 ($2,700 in 2024) to any one household employee you need to withhold and pay Social Security and Medicare Taxes.
+For 2024, if you paid cash wages of $2,700 ($2,800 in 2025) to any one household employee you need to withhold and pay Social Security and Medicare Taxes.
 Special wage rules apply for Federal Unemployment tax and requirements to report to State Unemployment tax.
-W-2 reporting is also required if the $2,600 in Social Security and Medicare wages is met or you withhold federal income tax from wages paid.
+W-2 reporting is also required if the $2,700 threshold in Social Security and Medicare wages was met or you withheld federal income tax from wages paid.

 For assistance regarding household employer rules, please contact Melissa Doumbia, CPP at mdoumbia@redpathcpas.com.